soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 I'll mention that the syntax we've been using up until now to define function is just syntactic sugar!
 We can also define **anonymous functions** - functions without a name, anywhere we'd like.
-Anonymous functions are also known as **lambda functions**.
-This is a tribute to the original, most primitive functional programming language - the lambda calculus.
+Anonymous functions are also known as **lambda functions** as a tribute to the formal mathematical system which is at the heart of all functional programming languages - the lambda calculus.

-We can create an anonymous function anywhere we'd expect an expression such as `"hello"` with the following syntax:
+We can create an anonymous function anywhere we'd expect an expression, such as `"hello"`, using the following syntax:

 ```hs
 \<argument> -> <expression>